jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 USER TROUBLESHOOTING: delete the orbits directory before starting another run to avoid errors (it will automatically re-download them when running stackSeninel.py), make sure you've changed path in dem xml file

+`create_batch.sh` and `create_batch_ion.sh` are standalone bash scripts that can be used to batch execute run file directories in normal and ion stack runs.
+Mostly for use on personal machines.